 - On the Loop 202 project in Phoenix, the 26-mile design-build had a significant environmental component to construct a direct link between the East Valley and West Valley along the South Mountain Freeway and over the Salt River.
 Environmental mitigation included tracking, trapping and relocating approximately 160 chuckwallas—rock-dwelling lizards unique to South Mountain Park—away from the construction site.

-- While widening the I-15 corridor in Utah over the Mojave River, temporary trestles were built and used for constructing cofferdams and piers to avoid disturbing the unique and one-of-a-kind riparian habitat, which included endangered or critically threatened wildlife species.
+- While widening the I-15 corridor in California over the Mojave River, temporary trestles were built and used for constructing cofferdams and piers to avoid disturbing the unique and one-of-a-kind riparian habitat, which included endangered or critically threatened wildlife species.
 Among the many mitigation efforts, more than 25,000 fish and 1,500 bats were relocated from the project limits to other approved locations.

 - The SR 260 Doubtful Canyon project in Arizona was located completely within the pristine Tonto National Forest.
 To protect local wildlife while widening the highway, the team installed 16 bat boxes under six newly-constructed bridges and built seven miles of elk fence and 12 elk jumps.
 To build with as little impact as possible on the surrounding forest, crews installed and constantly adjusted rip rap to protect the soil from erosion in areas of concentrated runoff, implemented a storm water pollution prevention plan and preserved the water table during wildlife migratory season.